 Getting to the church

-The church has an excellent position on the Venice map.
+Compared to some other churches, this church has an excellent position on the Venice map.
 You can find the Basilica in the San Polo neighborhood, on the Campo dei Frari.
 As almost anywhere in Venice, you can get here by a vaporetto (a water bus).
 The closest stop is S. Toma, which is about 3 minutes walking distance from Santa Maria Gloriosa.
 If you are enjoying the best of Venice in the nearby San Marco neighborhood, you can walk to the Basilica.
+It’s pretty close to the world-famous St Mark’s Basilica.
 Cross the Rialto Bridge; from there, it will take about 15 minutes.
 The church is open daily, even on Sundays.

 History & architecture of Santa Maria Gloriosa

 In 1231, Doge Jacopo Tiepolo donated the land on behalf of the city to the Franciscan friars.
 The construction began in the same year and lasted until 1338.
 Later, some improvements and extensions resulted in the modern look of the church.
 One of Basilica's most impressive elements is a 70-meter high bell tower, second in height only to St Mark's.
+Not many churches have such an impressive campanile.
 Its construction ended in 1396.
 And only in 1492 Santa Maria Gloriosa was consecrated under the current name.

 The internal structure of the church has a Latin cross plan with three naves.
 The chapels and the intricate stained glass windows are very impressive.
 The facade is mostly brickwork, and most of the building is from Istrian stone and terracotta.
 Those in architecture and design will notice the regalzier technique on the walls.
-In the 1500s, it was a widely used technique in the Veneto region.
+In the 1500s, it was a widely used technique in the Veneto region, used for churches and other buildings too.

 Inside the church